-“Planar” PMR disks consist of a stack of thin layers deposited sequentially across the entire disk surface in a vacuum system.
-Each layer performs a specific function to ensure a vertical media orientation and that the axis of magnetization is perpendicular to the plane of the film.
-PMR technology advances have been achieved by continuously reducing head/media space dimensions including head geometry, media grain size, head-media spacing, and other dimensions.
+Planar PMR disks consist of a stack of thin layers deposited sequentially across the entire disk surface in a vacuum system.
+Each layer performs a specific function to ensure vertical media orientation and magnetization perpendicular to the plane of the film.
+PMR technology advances have been achieved by continuously reducing head/media space dimensions including head geometry, media grain size, head-media spacing and other dimensions.

-The above graph demonstrates the layering structure of today’s second-generation PMR, next-generation PMR, and future media designs.
-With ten sputtered layers and the need for heating and sputter-etching will require existing tools to add process chambers to increase deposition capabilities of at least 13 individual layers.
-The 200 Lean can accommodate up to 28 process chambers without impacting the footprint significantly.
+The graph to the left demonstrates the layering structure of today’s second-generation PMR, next-generation PMR, and future media designs.
+The need for heating and sputter-etching with 10 layers will require additional process chambers to increase deposition capabilities to at least 13 individual layers.
+The 200 Lean® can accommodate up to 28 process chambers without significantly impacting the footprint.